 |PXF Version||Hadoop Version||Hive Server Version||HBase Server Version|

-Your Greenplum Database deployment consists of a master host, a standby master host, and multiple segment hosts.
-A single PXF Service process runs on each Greenplum Database host.
-The PXF Service process running on a segment host allocates a worker thread for each segment instance on the host that participates in a query against an external table.
-The PXF Services on multiple segment hosts communicate with the external data store in parallel.
-The PXF Service process running on the master and standby master hosts are not currently involved in data transfer; these processes may be used for other purposes in the future.
+Your Greenplum Database deployment consists of a master node and multiple segment hosts.
+A single PXF agent process on each Greenplum Database segment host allocates a worker thread for each segment instance on a segment host that participates in a query against an external table.
+The PXF agents on multiple segment hosts communicate with the external data store in parallel.

 Connector is a generic term that encapsulates the implementation details required to read from or write to an external data store.
 PXF provides built-in connectors to Hadoop (HDFS, Hive, HBase), object stores (Azure, Google Cloud Storage, Minio, S3), and SQL databases (via JDBC).